ThunderKiwi/refactored-disco/README.md

 > bright byte series provided by Solaris Consulting Group <br>© Solaris Consulting Group, LLC, info@solarisconsultinggroup.com

 # learning goals

-In this first Bright Byte, we will answer the following questions:
+In this first bright byte, we will answer the following questions:
  * How can a little pre-cleaning planning improve our data cleaning process?
  * How do we create some test data to try our process on?
  * How do we label numeric variables?